-This page contains brief information about olaparib and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.
+This page contains brief information about olaparib (Lynparza) and a collection of links to more information about the use of this drug, research results, and ongoing clinical trials.

 Use in Cancer

 Olaparib is approved to treat:

-- Ovarian cancer that has certain germline mutations in the BRCA1 or BRCA2 gene and is advanced.
-It is used in adults who have already been treated with at least three other types of chemotherapy.
+- Breast cancer that is HER2 negative and has certain germline mutations in the BRCA1 or BRCA2 gene.
+Olaparib is used after surgery in adults with:

 - Ovarian epithelial, fallopian tube, or primary peritoneal cancer.
-It is used as maintenance therapy in adults who are having a complete or partial response to platinum chemotherapy.
-It is used in patients with:
+Olaparib is used as maintenance therapy in adults who are having a complete or partial response to platinum chemotherapy.
+It is used: